 Begun as the Courtroom 21 Project in 1993, the Center for Legal and Court Technology is a joint project of William & Mary Law School and the National Center for State Courts.
 CLCT's primary mission is "to improve the world's legal systems through the appropriate use of technology."
 To accomplish this, CLCT:

-- is heavily involved in judicial and lawyer education and training,
+- is involved in judicial and lawyer education and training,

 - holds legal technology demonstrations and discussions for jurists, lawyers, law faculty, court administrators, technologists, architects and others from throughout the world,

 - is a world center for empirical and legal research on courtroom technology

 Law School Support

 CLCT places great emphasis on service to the Law School.
 CLCT is an integral part of the law school experience for students with many opportunities to get involved.